 Blend a scoop of traditional or plant-based cottage cheese with fresh berries, a banana, and a splash of almond milk.
 Top it with granola, chia seeds, or nuts for a refreshing, protein-packed breakfast. - Stuffed Bell Peppers

 Fill roasted bell peppers with quinoa, spinach, and a generous scoop of non-dairy cottage cheese for a creamy vegan alternative.
-If you prefer, use traditional cottage cheese for extra protein and flavor. - Fluffy Cottage Cheese Pancakes
+If you prefer, use traditional cottage cheese for extra protein and flavor. - Fluffy Catocheese Pancakes

-Combine eggs, flour, and traditional cottage cheese to make light and fluffy pancakes.
-For a plant-based twist, swap in dairy-free cottage cheese and almond flour for a wholesome breakfast. - Tangy Salad Dressing
+Combine eggs, flour, and traditional cheese from the cottage to create light and fluffy pancakes.
+For a plant-based alternative, switch to almond flour and cottage cheese for a nutritious morning. - Tangy Salad Seasoning

-Whisk cottage cheese (either type) with olive oil, lemon juice, and your favorite fresh herbs.
-Use this creamy dressing to drizzle over green salads or roasted vegetables. - Savory Pasta Sauce
+Combine the cottage cheese with the oil, the juice of a limestone, and herbs that you enjoy.
+Use this creamy coating to drizzle over salads or roasted veggies. - Savory Pasta Soup

-Blend traditional or non-dairy cottage cheese with garlic, spinach, and a splash of lemon juice for a quick, creamy pasta sauce.
-It’s a simple way to add richness to your dinner without heavy cream.
+Combine traditional or non-dairy cheese with garlic, spinach, and a small amount of lemon juice to create a quick, creamy pasta dish.
+It’s a simple method of increasing the complexity of your dinner without the need for heavy cream.

 Perfect for Sweet and Savory Dishes

-Both types of cottage cheese shine in sweet and savory recipes.
-Use it in breakfast bowls, dips, pasta dishes, or desserts.
-If you’re cooking for mixed dietary preferences, the plant-based version offers an inclusive option for everyone at the table.
+Both types of cottage cheese are celebrated in both sweet and savory recipes.
+Use it in breakfast dishes, dips, pasta and desserts.
+If you’re preparing food for a mixed group of dietary preferences, the plant-based version provides an inclusive option for everyone at the dinner table.

 Environmental and Ethical Considerations